Skip to content

 Why double-conversion online and not line-interactive UPS?

-Choose double-conversion online UPS for medical, broadcast and mission-critical loads — line-interactive introduces a 4–10 ms transfer gap that accumulates as failures over time.
+Choose double-conversion online UPS for medical, broadcast and mission-critical loads.
 Line-interactive UPS uses a transfer switch that introduces a 4–10 ms gap when the grid drops.
 For most office equipment that gap is invisible; for medical devices, broadcast servers, fire-alarm panels, switching-mode power supplies running tight tolerances and any equipment with sensitive transformers, that gap registers and over time accumulates as failures.
 Double-conversion online removes the question: there is no transfer event because there was never a switching path.
 We use line-interactive only where the load can genuinely tolerate it.

 How long should the battery autonomy be?

-UPS battery autonomy is typically 10–15 minutes for buildings with diesel backup, 30–60 minutes for IT loads without generators, longer for critical-care clinical loads.
-Sized to the longer of two windows: the time your generator takes to start and stabilise, plus a 50% safety margin; or the time the load needs to shut down cleanly.
-For most buildings with diesel backup that means 10–15 minutes of UPS battery; for IT loads without generator backup 30–60 minutes is typical; for critical-care clinical loads we size to longer windows with redundancy.
+UPS battery autonomy is typically 10–15 minutes for buildings with diesel backup, 30–60 minutes for IT loads without generators, and longer with redundancy for critical-care clinical loads.
+We size it to the longer of two windows: the time your generator takes to start and stabilise, plus a 50% safety margin; or the time the load needs to shut down cleanly.

 Lithium-ion or VRLA batteries?